DHTMLX/docs-kanban/docs/guides/initialization.md

 If you want to create the widget along with its *Toolbar*, you need to initialize it separately using the **kanban.Toolbar** constructor.
 It also takes two parameters:

 - an HTML container (the ID of the HTML container)
-- an object with configuration properties.
+- an object with configuration properties

 ~~~jsx {6-8} title="index.html"
 // create Kanban